phoenixframework/phoenix_guides/B_adding_pages.md

 Phoenix views have several important jobs.
 They actually render templates.
 They also act as a presentation layer for raw data from the controller, preparing it for use in a template.
 Functions which perform this transformation should go in a view.

-As an example, say we have a data structure which represents a user with a first_name field and a last_name field, and in a template, we want to show the user's full name.
+As an example, say we have a data structure which represents a user with a `first_name` field and a `last_name` field, and in a template, we want to show the user's full name.
 We could write code in the template to merge those fields into a full name, but the better approach is to write a function in the view to do it for us, then call that function in the template.
 The result is a cleaner and more legible template.

-It's also important to note that each Phoenix application has a base view located at web/views.ex.
-Functions defined there will be available to all the views we define in the web/views directory.
+It's also important to note that each Phoenix application has a base view located at `web/view.ex`.
+Functions defined there will be available to all the views we define in the `web/views` directory.

-In order to render any templates for our HelloController, we need a HelloView.
+In order to render any templates for our `HelloController`, we need a HelloView.
 The names are significant here - the first part of the names of the view and controller must match.
 Let's create an empty one for now, and leave a more detailed description of views for later.
-Create web/views/hello_view.ex and make it look like this.
+Create `web/views/hello_view.ex` and make it look like this.

 ```elixir
 defmodule HelloPhoenix.HelloView do